 The majority of American cities use a numerical system for street names.
 Sometimes major throughways will also have a regular street name.
 Cities are divided into four cuadrants, North West (NW), North East (NE), South West (SW) and South East (SE).
 Avenues run North/South.
 Streets run East/West.
 In theory this makes location of addresses simple.
 When you see an address, say, 1055 NW 52nd.
 Street, you know this location is in the North West section of Miami on 52nd. street between 10th. and 11th. avenues.
 Don't bank on taxi drivers knowing this.
 They still seem to get lost whatever.
 Miami Beach is so skinny there is no room for cuadrants, so only the streets are numbered and the avenues have proper names.

-The vehicles you see zipping by to the left while you queue up at the toll booth are using a Sun Pass If you intend to drive around a lot, especially for long distances on the toll road system, you might want to invest in a Sun Pass.
+If you intend to drive around a lot, especially for long distances on the toll road system, you might want to invest in a Sun Pass.
 You will need to splurge US$ 4.99 plus tax to purchase the SunPass Mini window sticker and create an opening balance of at least US$ 10.00.
 With this you save 25% at most toll plazas.
-You can purchase these at Publix supermarkets or CVS pharmacies (drug stores).
+You can purchase these at Publix supermarkets or CVS/Walgreen pharmacies (drug stores).
 If you go this route, make sure you detach the card from your windscreen before you drop off your car.
 If not, the next lucky user will be sailing through toll plazas on your dime!
-Slowly but surely, tolls on Florida motorways will only be collected electronically with SunPass or with TOLL-BY-PLATE, a system that takes a photo of a vehicle's license plate and mails a bill to the vehicle's registered owner.
-Cash toll collections will be eliminated.
+Keep in mind that tolls on Florida motorways will only be collected electronically with SunPass or with TOLL-BY-PLATE, a system that takes a photo of a vehicle's license plate and mails a bill to the vehicle's registered owner.
 With SunPass or TOLL-BY-PLATE, drivers DO NOT STOP to pay tolls.
-Drivers in rental cars should ask about charging tolls to the credit card used to rent the vehicle.
+Major rental car companies now offer their customers the option of paying tolls with the credit/debit card used to rent the vehicle.

 Rules of the Road.
 1.